kmmsks/hilmo_identify_episodes/README.md

 - ```dat_all_inpatient[psy == TRUE, .(days_hospitalized_psy = lahtopvm_psy_inpat - tulopvm_psy_inpat), by = shnro][, .(days_hospitalized = sum(days_hospitalized_psy)), by = shnro][]```
    + Note: if patient is transferred from psychiatric inpatient care to other speciality and then back, also the days spent in other speciality are covered.
 Days spent in other specialties after the last discharge (or before the first admission to psychiatry) are not coverd.

+## Version History

+- v 1.1.0 (2021-05-18): Inferene of disharge dates fixed.
+Fake data modified.
+Typos fixed.

+- v 1.0.2 (2020-11-29): First stable version.
+In this version, however, ```lahtopvm``` disharge date was the date of disharge in the register entry eith the latest admission.
+This may give too early discharge dates.
+Admission dates and numbers of episodes were correctly calulated.

 ## Citation